Luke Raley Player Props: Rays vs. White Sox

-Luke Raley -- 0-for-4 in his most recent game -- will be in action for the Tampa Bay Rays against the Chicago White Sox, with Michael Kopech on the hill, on April 21 at 6:40 PM ET.
+On Sunday, Luke Raley (coming off going 0-for-3) and the Tampa Bay Rays face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+First pitch is at 1:40 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Reds.
+In his most recent game he had a hitless performance (0-for-3) against the White Sox.

 Luke Raley Game Info & Props vs. the White Sox